magic-akari/lrc-maker/README.md

 The browsers which do not have ES Module support will load the fallback script.
 Note: The fallback is not tested.
 The old browsers may encounter CSS layout confusion.

 Ancient browsers such as IE are no longer supported.
-If you are an ancient browser user, it is better to use the old version of this project.
+If you are an ancient browser user, it is better to use [the old version][version 3.x] of this project.

 ## Development